goodboy/tractor/README.rst

 Alright, let's get fancy.

-Say you wanted to spawn two actors which each pulling data feeds from two different sources (and wanted this work spread across 2 cpus).
+Say you wanted to spawn two actors which each pull data feeds from two different sources (and wanted this work spread across 2 cpus).
 You also want to aggregate these feeds, do some processing on them and then deliver the final result stream to a client (or in this case parent) actor